Are schools leaking personal data on their students?

 The number of students using these apps increased tremendously over the last year, and the functions performed day to day by learning software increased as well.
 Some companies which had relatively little involvement with education (e.g. Zoom) suddenly found themselves heavily in the market, and not without growing pains.

-In this kind of rapidly-changing environment, schools were understandably prioritizing on how best to get their core functions online.
+In this kind of rapidly-changing environment, schools were understandably prioritizing how best to get their core functions online.
 They did not have the time to properly vet the nuances of privacy and data handling.
 Most figured child data and general privacy protections were covered.
-But clearly in some cases, schools were encouraged to cut corners, get ramped up, and work out the details later.
+But clearly, in some cases, schools were encouraged to cut corners, get ramped up, and work out the details later.

 With schools already being under-resourced, and the relevant resources told to get everything online in a relatively short period of time, it’s no surprise that they didn’t catch some of these critical privacy issues.